 RELATED ARTICLE: How to Reduce The Risk of Lung Cancer Naturally

 4. Worsening Cough

 You could have a chronic cough or even a brand new one.
+Knowing the signs of lung cancer is crutial.
 If this cough persists, the Mayo Clinic suggests seeing a medical professional.
 This symptom is a classic lung cancer sign that usually surfaces in the early stages of the disease.
 Take a cue from that cough to have it looked at immediately.

 5. Chest Pain